Overkill (Men at Work song): Lazlo Bane version

 American alternative rock band Lazlo Bane covered the song and released it in 1996 as a B-side of their debut single "Buttercup", through Fish of Death Records.

-After the group signed with Almo Sounds, the song was re-released as promo single and included on the EP Short Style, and it was later released on the band's debut album 11 Transistor, which came out in January 1997.
+After the group signed with Almo Sounds, the song was re-released as a promo single and included on the EP Short Style, and it was later released on the band's debut album 11 Transistor, which came out in January 1997.

 As a commercial single "Overkill" was released in some territories in 1997 and 1998.

-The song was recorded with participation of Colin Hay, who plays guitar on the track and sings the last verse alone, and the last chorus with Chad Fischer.
+The song was recorded with the participation of Colin Hay, who plays guitar on the track and sings the last verse alone, and the last chorus with Chad Fischer.

 Music video

 Lazlo Bane's music video, directed by Mark Miremont and also featuring Hay, was released 28 May 1997 and eventually entered MTV2's Top 10 of the 1997.

 The video shows Lazlo Bane playing the song in a large hall of a hotel during the night which disturbs other residents who are portrayed by the members of the band.
 Colin Hay acts as the front desk clerk.
 During the first half of the song Hay receives several angry calls about the noise but does nothing about it.
 During the guitar solo the hotel starts to shake, finally forcing Hay to enter the hall where the band is playing, but only to sing the rest of the song together with the band.